-With the introduction of “ social bubbles” and nonessential shops, pubs, and restaurants reopening, the UK is beginning a journey into a new normal.
+With the introduction of “social bubbles” and nonessential shops, pubs, and restaurants reopening, the UK is beginning a journey into a new normal.
 But some places might not be transforming quite so quickly.
-Leicester has new and increased cases of COVID-19, and home secretary Priti Patel has suggested the city may be subject to stricter rules than the rest of England.
-So what is a local lockdown and what will might it look like for areas that are subject to one?
+The city of Leicester, and some surrounding boroughs, were the first targeted areas to be subject to localised rules, and now millions of people in parts of northern England are facing new restrictions which ban separate households from meeting each other.
+So what is a local lockdown and what will it look like for areas that are subject to one?

 What Is A Local Lockdown?

 Local lockdown happens when a specific area starts getting increased cases of coronavirus and may have to adhere to separate rules or have extra support put in place to help stop the spread.
 It could mean the extension or reintroduction of certain lockdown measures, curbs on travel in and out of the area, and heightened testing and contact tracing within a specified geographical location.